A Guide To Working On Payroll Jobs

 Keeping proper payroll records is essential, particularly if employees are paid in cash.
 Detailed records help to solve employee pay and tax disputes quickly.
 Sometimes, the IRS may need payroll documentation for verification of taxes withheld.

-Step 10: Reevaluate payroll process
+Step 10: Reevaluate the payroll process

 writing on board